ShantGananian/shantgananian.github.io/_en/nn-parcel-rod.md

 <a id="section-e"></a>
 ## An Illustrative Example

-The following example is to show how the architectures described in the previous sections can be used to solve a simple practical problem,- a pattern recognition problem, by using three different neural network architectures; a single-layer perceptron (feedforward network) with a symmetric hard limit transfer function <code>hardlims</code>, a Hamming network (competitive network) and a Hopfield network (recurrent associative memory network).
+The following example is to show how the architectures described in the previous sections can be used to solve a simple practical problem,- a pattern recognition problem, by using three different neural network architectures; a single-layer perceptron (feedforward network) with a symmetric hard-limit transfer function <code>hardlims</code>, a Hamming network (competitive network) and a Hopfield network (recurrent associative memory network).

 <a id="subsection-a"></a>
 ### Problem Description